SHUBHAMRAWAT-25/Order-Data-Analysis/README.md

-# Order Data Analytics Project
+# Orders Data Analytics Project

-This is an end-to-end data analytics project analyzing an order dataset sourced from Kaggle.
+This is an end-to-end data analytics project analyzing an orders dataset sourced from Kaggle.
 The project involves data extraction, cleaning, transformation, and generating insights through SQL queries and Python analysis.

 ## Problem Statement

-The objective of this project is to analyze order data and extract valuable insights to aid in decision-making.
+The objective of this project is to analyze orders data and extract valuable insights to aid in decision-making.
 Key areas of analysis include:

 1. Identifying the top 10 revenue-generating products.
 2. Comparing month-over-month growth for 2022 and 2023 sales (e.g., January 2022 vs. January 2023).